-The park was later taken over by invading Japanese forces, who chose the site as a lookout as it was an excellent vantage point over the Singapore Strait.
+The park was later taken over by invading Japanese forces, who chose Haw Par Villa as a lookout as it was an excellent vantage point over the Singapore Strait.

-After the war ended, Haw returned to the park and spent the last 10 years of his life trying to resurrect it.
+After the war, Haw returned to the park and spent the last decade of his life trying to resurrect it.

 He worked with local artists to repair and renovate the statues, and commissioned new sculptures to warn visitors of the torture and damnation they’d face in the afterlife if they didn’t behave themselves.

-Despite Haw’s efforts, the park fell into disrepair after his death, and for decades was an unloved, overgrown wasteland.
+Despite Haw’s best efforts, the park again fell into disrepair after his death, and for decades was an unloved, overgrown wasteland.